rahulchauhanraj/SampleSpringBootDatasource/README.md

   ```
 2. Push to cloud

-    Take a look at the [SampleCFSpringBootWithUAA manifest.yml](manifest.yml) which provides properties and instructions for [pushing cloud foundry]
+    Take a look at the [SampleCFSpringBootMicroService manifest.yml](manifest.yml) which provides properties and instructions for [pushing cloud foundry]
     ```
     $ cf push